Published in: 2012

 Last updated: 30 April, 2012

 Ingle, R., Sundberg, C., Wendland, C., Reuter, S., Jurga, I., Olt, C. (2012).
-Links between sanitation, climate change and renewable energies - Factsheet of Working Group 3.
+Links between sanitation, climate change and renewable energies - Factsheet of Working Group 3 (old version, a new version was published in 2019).
 Sustainable Sanitation Alliance (SuSanA)

 English Factsheets and policy briefs Publications by SuSanA Publications by SuSanA Renewable energies and climate change (WG3)